 As I had already done at least ten 2- and 3-way jumps before I arrived, the DZSO recommended me for an “accelerated” B-Rels, so I had only to do three B-Rel jumps before I was given the “OK” to jump with others.
 This was quite a relief as a B-Rel jump (AUD155 without gear rental) is more expensive than a normal jump (AUD42 single jump ticket without gear rental), and I was on a tight budget!
 I learned a lot from the B-Rel jumps though, especially on different types of exits and formations that I had not tried before, and also from the video debriefs after each jump.

-I finished my B-Rels just in time to meet some fellow beginners so we ended up jumping together for a week or so until I hit 50 jumps and got my APF “B” license.
+I finished my B-Rels just in time to meet some fellow beginners so we ended up jumping together for a week or so until I hit Jump #50 and received my APF “B” license.
 Not many people want to keep jumping with beginners as we can only do basic flat flying, so I consider myself very lucky to have met such fun and motivated jump buddies !

 Personal reflections on noob life at Sydney Skydivers: